 • Nearest Major Airport: Chicago O’Hare International Airport (ORD) or Chicago Midway International Airport (MDW)

 You’ll need to plan your visit for early October since foliage in Aspen usually peaks around the end of September or early October.
-Although, if you miss the brightest foliage, then you can always pick up fresh apple cider, delicious apples, and vibrant pumpkins at the Aspen Farmer’s Market, which runs through mid-October.
+Although if you miss the brightest foliage, then you can always pick up fresh apple cider, delicious apples, and vibrant pumpkins at the Aspen Saturday Market, which runs through mid-October.

 You can also drink some German beer at Oktoberfest at Elk Camp and wander through the expertly curated galleries of the Aspen Art Museum.
 Grab lunch at Rooftop Café before attending a fun, live musical performance in the evening.
-Other fun things to do in Aspen include hiking the Sunnyside Trail and hopping aboard the Silver Queen Gondola for epic views.
+Other fun things to do in Aspen include hiking the Sunnyside Trail and hopping aboard the Aspen Mountain Gondola for epic views.

 The massive mountain ranges with snow and yellow and green fall ground cover in Aspen, Colorado, in October.